liquidprompt/liquidprompt/docs/theme/included/powerline.rst

 Theme Configuration
 -------------------

-Powerline Full uses all the config options of the above Powerline theme, **except for**:
+Powerline Plus uses all the config options of the above Powerline theme, **except for**:

 * :attr:`POWERLINE_STASH_MARKER`